dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 Alright, time to write tests for the components we've built.
 Tests are really great as it helps us cover all the logics in our code and whenever we update the codebase, they help us determine whether we broke anything before it the changes get pushed to our repository.

-Before we start, let's install a library called `faker` which gives us random data.
+Before we start, let's install a library called [faker](https://github.com/Marak/faker.js) which gives us random data.
 Why do we want random data?
 It makes our tests more reliable as opposed to hardcoding the data we use in testing.
 Run the command below on your terminal to install it along with its type:

 ```bash
 yarn add -D faker @types/faker
 ```

-So if your project uses TypeScript, when installing libraries like this, you would have to install their types as well, if not TypeScript would complain that it couldn't find the library's type declarations.
+Since our project uses TypeScript, when installing libraries, we would have to install their types as well, because if not TypeScript would display an error that it couldn't find the library's type declarations.

 That's all we need to install because Create React App already set up and installed the necessary libraries for our testing environment such as Jest and Testing Library.